 This morning we will have another early start to descend into the world-famous Ngorongoro Crater for a morning game drive.
 Again, the Ngorongoro Crater is an outstanding area for wildlife spotting, often described as a 'natural wildlife enclosure'.
 This is the best chance on the excursion to spot black rhinos as well as a myriad of other big game.

 We will spend as long as our entry tickets allow in the Ngorongoro Crater before departing, which will usually give us about 3-4 hours of game driving.
-We will then be dropped off at our next campsite in the small town of Mto Wa Mbu, where we are re-united with our truck.
-Here we will go on a fantastic community walk around the town where we will see local craft workshops, learn a little about the life here, and enjoy a lunch of delicious specialities from the area.
-We will then head back to our camp for a relaxing evening at the campsite!
+We will then be dropped off at our campsite back in Arusha, where we are re-united with our truck.

 Border Information: Exit Tanzania at Namanga, enter Kenya at Namanga.